abdullahqaisar/bend-civicity/README.md

-# Civicity: City-to-City Carpooling App
+# Civicity: Carpooling App

-Civicity is a mobile application designed to facilitate city-to-city carpooling, connecting riders with drivers to provide a convenient, affordable, and sustainable transportation option.
+Civicity is a mobile application designed to facilitate carpooling, connecting riders with drivers to provide a convenient, affordable, and sustainable transportation option.
 This repository contains the server-side code for Civicity, implemented in Node.js, Express.js, and MongoDB.

 ## Features